sunset1995/pytorch-layoutnet/README.md

   ![demo corner](assert/pano_aaccxxpwmsdgvj_cor.png)
 - output boundary, suffix with `_bon.png` (Note that below result isn't processed by 3D layout optimization)
   ![demo boundary](assert/pano_aaccxxpwmsdgvj_bon.png)

+If you have rgb pano image only, `visual_from_scratch.py` wraps pre-processing steps (line segments detector + alignment) such that you just have `--line_glob` specifying input rgb images.

 ## Training
 See `python train.py -h` for detailed arguments explanation.